syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 {% endhighlight  %}
 {% endtabs %}

 N> 1.
-The dataSource passed to the exporting method is compared with Grid column while exporting, when a column is not defined in the Grid dataSource, it is obtained as null value and hence throws a null exception.
-To avoid the above exception ensure that the columns bound to the Grid are defined in the Grid dataSource before exporting the Grid.
+The dataSource passed to the exporting method is compared with Grid column while exporting, when a column is not defined in the grid dataSource, it is obtained as null value and hence throws a null exception.
+To avoid the above exception ensure that the columns bound to the grid are defined in the grid dataSource before exporting the grid.

 N> 2.
 To export the dynamic list of objects in grid use the typebuilder concept refer [`link`](https://www.syncfusion.com/kb/7620/how-to-export-dynamic-list-using-typebuilder-in-grid "link")